f9sqd/F9Cipher/README.md

 ## ⚠️ LEGAL DISCLAIMER & LICENSE

 > This software is an experimental conceptual art piece and mathematical simulation tool.
-It is developed strictly for educational research, exploring cryptographic paradigms, and studying UI/UX optimization techniques based on the technical frameworks of August 2026.
+It is developed strictly for educational research, exploring cryptographic paradigms, and studying UI/UX optimization techniques based on the technical frameworks of September 2026.

 **The authors (f9sqd) provide absolutely no warranties regarding the real-world deployment, usage, or performance of this simulation.**